 Have you ever wondered where you can buy the dry ice you often see in your favorite viral YouTube videos?
 Or were you ever in need of something colder than water ice to cool vast amounts of food and drinks before a big summer barbecue, but you just could not find a store which sells dry ice anywhere?
 Maybe you need some for Halloween?
 On this page, you’ll find useful information about where to buy dry ice in the United States.

 There are numerous places to get dry ice.
 Some are more obvious than others and sometimes you have to be quite creative to get hold of the solid form of carbon dioxide.
-This guide will show you the places where you have the best chance of finding it.
+This guide will show you the places where you have the best chance of finding it near you.

 Overview of the Best Places that Sell Dry Ice

 - Overall best place to get it: Kroger